-If you intend to reapply in 2023 on the same land as in your expiring/expired AECS contract you must consider the current requirements of the land and not assume that the existing management can simply carry on unchanged.
+If you intend to reapply in 2024 on the same land as in your expiring/expired AECS contract you must consider the current requirements of the land and not assume that the existing management can simply carry on unchanged.
 You must submit new information including up-to-date management plans using the latest plan templates provided.

 If you intend to apply for management to benefit a designated site (SSSI or European site) you are strongly advised to contact NatureScot before preparing your application.
 Also, you are strongly advised to contact NatureScot if you are considering applying for deer management.
 You should make contact as early as possible and at least a month before the closing date to allow time for a response.
-The same applies if you require a NatureScot endorsement to allow you to apply for an option outwith its target area.